 A schedule could be added to the chapter on the contract term to determine when the supplier will install and commission the plant and when the supplier can expect the securitization vehicle to take over the receivables.
 In addition, the access rights of all contractual partners to the plant for maintenance and operation should be regulated during the term of the contract.
-If the contracting parties agree that the implementation of further economy and efficiency measures during the term of the contract has no influence on this framework contract, this can also be stated here.
+If the contracting parties agree that the implementation of further economy and efficiency measures during the term of the contract, this can also be stated here.